-In a normal 3-way switch, the switch chooses which of the two travelers (red and black) has power at any given time.
-Because the timer switch is electronic (not mechanical) it always needs power coming in on its black wire.
-It senses a change in state on its yellow wire and electronically switches the state of the load (light).
+In a normal 3-way switch, the switch uses mechanical action to choose which of the two travelers (red and black) has power at any given time.
+The timer switch has an electronic relay (rather than something mechanical) to turn the power to the load on and off.
+It always needs power coming in on its black wire to power these electronics.
+It senses a change in state on its yellow wire and electronically switches the state of the blue load wire (light).

 The switch from Honeywell comes with a jumper wire.

 The wiring diagram they provide shows it across two screws of the 3-way switch.

 There is no way that is going to work.
 That is going to cause the 3-way switch to provide power to both the black and red travelers all the time.

 You can instead convert the jumper into a tail.
 Cut one end off and strip it.
 Use it to connect the hot wires together with a wiring cap and put the other end on the 3-way switch as illustrated above.